DannyBoy-PI/SolaXAPI/README.md

 $pvoutputapi="";  // This is your PV Output API Key (find/create it in "Settings" in PVOutput) (e.g. 2ea67a13b068ca08fabc534535abcd66234546)

 These variables are located on Lines 29,31,32,34 & 35 of the code

+Running the script with an argument (e.g. php /home/pi/Solax-pvoutput.php 2021-04-09) will process that whole days data file (so 9th April 2021, if datafile exists).
+Note the limits for PVOuput Donators/Non-Donators: Non-Donators 14 days old, 60 API calls an hour.
+Donators: 90 days old, 300 API calls per hour.